 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers injury to customers and visitors - food poisoning, allergic reactions, slip-and-fall accidents, burns from hot food or beverages, and objects falling on customers.
-Public liability is the single most important cover for any food service business due to the volume of daily customer interactions. $1M - $10M
+Public Liability Essential Covers injury to customers and visitors - food poisoning, allergic reactions, slip-and-fall accidents, burns from hot food or beverages, and objects falling.
+Public liability is the single most critical cover for food service businesses because of the high volume of daily customer interactions and the direct relationship between food handling and customer health. $5M - $20M

-Material Damage / Contents Essential Covers your physical assets - kitchen equipment, fridges, ovens, espresso machines, furniture, fitout, and stock.
-Kitchen fires, floods, and equipment failures can cause devastating losses.
-A full cafe or restaurant fitout can cost $100,000 - $500,000+ to replace. $100K - $1M+
+Building & Contents Essential Covers your physical assets - commercial kitchen equipment, refrigeration, ovens, espresso machines, furniture, fit-out, and stock.
+Kitchen fires, equipment failures, floods, and storms can cause devastating losses.
+A full commercial kitchen and restaurant fit-out can cost $150,000 - $600,000+ to replace. $100K - $1.5M+

-Business Interruption Essential Replaces lost income if your cafe or restaurant cannot operate due to an insured event - fire, flood, or forced closure.
-Hospitality businesses have high fixed costs (rent, staff, suppliers) and perishable stock, making even a short closure financially devastating.
+Business Interruption Essential Replaces lost revenue if your cafe or restaurant cannot trade after an insured event - fire, flood, or forced closure for food safety investigation.
+Hospitality businesses carry high fixed costs including rent, staff wages, and supplier commitments, and perishable stock has no recovery value when a closure occurs.
 12 months revenue

-Equipment Breakdown Recommended Covers the cost of repairing or replacing kitchen equipment that suffers mechanical or electrical breakdown - refrigeration failure (causing stock spoilage), oven breakdowns, or espresso machine failure.
-Separate from fire, theft, or accidental damage cover. $50K - $200K
+Equipment Breakdown Recommended Covers repair or replacement of kitchen equipment that suffers mechanical or electrical failure - refrigeration breakdown causing stock spoilage, oven failure, or espresso machine malfunction.
+This is separate from damage caused by fire, theft, or storm. $50K - $250K

-Glass Cover Recommended Covers the cost of replacing broken glass - street-facing windows, display cabinets, glass partitions, and mirror walls.
-Cafes and restaurants in high-traffic areas are exposed to accidental and vandalism-related glass breakage. $5K - $20K
+Glass Cover Recommended Covers replacement of broken shopfront windows, display cabinets, glass partitions, and decorative mirror walls.
+Street-level cafes and restaurants in high-foot-traffic areas are exposed to both accidental and vandalism-related glass breakage. $5K - $25K

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Relevant for hospitality businesses using online ordering systems, loyalty programs, and EFTPOS/payment systems that store customer payment information. $100K - $500K
+Cyber Liability Optional Covers costs if your POS system, online ordering platform, or customer database is compromised.
+Relevant for hospitality businesses that process card payments, operate loyalty programs, or take online orders. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical cafe and restaurant needs.
-Your specific requirements depend on your business size, menu, premises, staff numbers, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your business size, menu, premises, staff numbers, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Cafes & Restaurants